Screenshots may differ slightly depending on software version.

 That’s enough for the contours plot for now.
 On the Graphs Toolbar go to 3D Surface view.
 Modify the color range by right-clicking the color scale gradient in the graph legend, and selecting Edit Gradiant Range….
 Change the Low to 80 and the High to 90.
 Notice how this makes the graph far more colorful and thus informative on the relative heights.

 Now click the design point sticking up in the middle.
 See how this is identified in the legend at the left by run number and conditions.

 Now try a handy feature for pulling up the right plot for any given run.
 On the Factors Tool select number 1 off the Run # dropdown-list.
 The 3D view now shifts to the correct ‘slice’ on factor C (catalyst).
 However the colors are not ideal now.
 So right-click over the gradient and in the Edit Legend dialog box press the Defaults button.
 Your graph should now match the one shown below.

 By the way, if you put in any comments on a particular run, it will show in this view with the point having been selected.

 Much more can be done for your show-and-tell.
-Spend time beforehand to try different things that Design-Expert can do.
+Spend time beforehand to try different things that the program can do.
 Take advantage of default buttons to put things back the way they were.